 In preparation for this experience, admitted students will be required to complete a written assignment titled "Pre-Orientation Clinical Competencies" which will be due the first day of program orientation.
 These are explained in further detail under Admission Requirements.

-Summer ClassOrientation - second (or third) week of JuneClinical Rotations - last week of June through mid-December
+Summer ClassOrientation - second (or third) week of JuneClinical Rotations - last week of June (or first week of July) through mid-December

 On a typical day, the student schedule is from 7 a.m. to 3:30 p.m.; Monday through Friday.
-Each day is spent in an assigned Clinical Pathology laboratory section, supervised by clinical instructors and teaching laboratory scientists.
+Each day is spent in an assigned Clinical Pathology laboratory section, supervised by clinical instructors and bench technologists.

 The program courses and rotation lengths include:

-Seminars and special activities on management, education, information systems, problem solving and professionalism round out the student's curriculum.
+Seminars and/or special activities on management, education, process improvement, quality assurance, problem solving and professionalism are included in the curriculum to round out the student's clinical experience and entry-level, career competency.
 Student progress will be evaluated in each course by written quizzes and exams, practical exams, competency checklists and performance evaluations.
 Students must successfully complete each laboratory course to satisfy the requirements of the program.
 Upon completion of the clinical internship program, graduates receive a certificate.

 Individuals enrolled through an affiliated university will receive credit as determined by the academic institution.
 Please refer to the specific university's course listing.
 Those with degrees receive a certificate of completion rather than academic credit.